About this Unit

 Prepare the Testing Supply Cups for Part 1

-- Count out 6 cups for each group of 4 students.
+- Count out 6 cups for each group of 4 students (or homeschool student).

 - Use a permanent marker to mark cups for each group.